Brochure - Presentation of the college

 BA (Honours) or BA - Double Honours, Majors and Minors are possible

 Economics is how individuals, firms, and governments make choices about allocating resources to satisfy needs.
 There are two main branches of economics: microeconomics and macroeconomics.
 Microeconomics studies the behaviour of individual decision makers such as firms and households.
-Macroeconomics is concerned with the behaviour of the economy as a whole and, in particular, with factors such as unemployment, national income, economic growth, inflation, and price levels.
+Macroeconomics is concerned with the behaviour of the economy as a whole and, in particular, with factors such as unemployment, national income, and economic growth, inflation, and price levels.

 The programme is designed to develop and refine communication skills and enhance problem-solving abilities.
 The programme explores both traditional and non-traditional values in societies with a view to enhancing critical thinking and insight from the study of literary culture and language and the influence of these values on economics, politics and history.